 Help customers get into the holiday spirit by wrapping your store exterior in a festive color scheme.
 For example, on the 4th of July, you can light up your business in red, white, and blue.
 Mother’s Day is a great time to change your LED commercial outdoor lighting to a special array of colors that honors the mothers who shop at or work for your business.

 Other than widely recognized holidays, your community may celebrate special days, local events, or festivals.
 Show your support by changing your exterior lights to hues that symbolize the unique day.
 Locals who acknowledge the special time may want to stop inside your store when they notice your light display.

 The right colors can stop potential customers in their tracks and make them want to step into your store.
 If business dwindles when the sun goes down,upgrade your exterior lighting color scheme.

-While consistency is vital for any branding endeavors, outdoor LED lighting’s flexibility means that you can make it work to not only your advantage but also to the advantage of your customers.
+While consistency is vital for any branding endeavors, commercial outdoor lighting’s flexibility means that you can make it work to not only your advantage but also to the advantage of your customers.